pingswept/me30-website/content/logistics/projects.md

 If you're overwhelmed by the details, start by aiming to:
 * Get your robot to drive up a ramp autonomously.
-* Decide the best speed for your robot.
-* Tell your partner what speed and start delay you need.
-* On the count of three, start your robot.
+* Have your robot be able to sense the tube and adjust its speed as needed to get the tube up the ramp.

 ### Software architecture ###